NUSGreyhats/SecWed-MiniCTF-2021/web/Readme.md

 # Challenge Description
-Hmm, there seems to be some weird behaviour in python
+Hmm, there seems to be some weird behaviour in python.
+Especially within `ctypes`

+# Hints
+`CVE`

 # Flag